CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Mark Moskowitz - Barclays Capital, Inc.

 Okay, thank you.
-And then speaking of that platform, I was just kind of curious if CW (59:52) is benefiting from consolidation in terms of your larger customers out there.
+And then speaking of that platform, I was just kind of curious if CDW is benefiting from consolidation in terms of your larger customers out there.
 Are they consolidating the number of bars and services and solutions providers they work with just to make things more efficient and agile going forward?

 Thomas E. Richards - CDW Corp.